2439905184/-Hourglass-clone/README.md

-# Godot Version Manager
+# Hourglass
-A project/version manager for Godot Engine
+A project manager for Godot Engine

-Godot Version Manager is the project manager you've been waiting for.
+Hourglass is the project manager you've been waiting for.
 It keeps track of all your Godot projects as well as the Godot Engine versions they require.
 It aims to match and exceed all the features of the built-in project manager (though it's not there yet).